ndiego/wordpress-university-workshop/steps/step-1/readme.md

 Navigate to **Appearance → Themes → Add New → Upload Theme**, and upload the zip.
 10. Active the new WP University theme.

+### 3. Set the Homepage and Posts Page
+1. Create two new pages, “Home” and “University News.”
+2. Navigate to **Settings → General → Reading** and set Home as the homepage and University News as the posts page.

+---
 #### [Next →](/steps/step-2/readme.md)